Possibly due to several factors that remind people of the 1920s and 30s, the era of its birth, the Art Deco style is making a fashionable comeback.

 Emphasized the Use of Human-Made Materials

 Because art deco came to flourish during a time of technological advances, it also emphasized the use of human-made materials such as chrome, stainless steel, and plastics through natural materials such as wood were also used.
 The colors during this period were rich and vibrant to portray Art Deco's glamorous and distinctive style.

 Art Deco design is formal and controlled yet holds hands with sophistication while appearing at the same time to be a bit flamboyant.
 The combination of these seemingly contradictory elements is what makes the Art Deco style so compelling and has helped it endure the passing of time.

 The Rebirth of This Popular Decorating Style

-Today, the very term “art deco” may conjure up romantic images of well-dressed women and gentlemen clinking martini glasses as the sound of a jazz band emanates behind them in a sumptuously decorated ballroom.
-Perhaps it is this seemingly luxurious yet carefree image that we are drawn to during these tumultuous economic times that has caused us to rebirth this popular decorating style.
+Today, the very term “Art Deco” may conjure up romantic images of well-dressed women and gentlemen clinking martini glasses as the sound of a jazz band emanates behind them in a sumptuously decorated ballroom.
+Perhaps it is this seemingly luxurious yet carefree image that people are drawn to during these tumultuous economic times that has caused us to rebirth this popular decorating style.